Vijay-AWS-devops/sample-CICD-demo/README.md

 - 🔐 `SecretsManagerReadWrite`:This allows you to store and rotate your secret keys for GitHub.
 - 📋 `AmazonSSMFullAcess`:This allows you to create parameters to store the credentials for Docker.
 - 🔄 `AWSCodePipeline_FullAccess`:This allows you to create and manage AWS CodePipeline for continuous integration.
+- 💻 `AmazonEC2FullAccess`:This allows you to create and deploy an application on an EC2 instance.

 🏷️ **IAM Role**: Create a role for AWS services (CodeBuild, CodePipeline, CodeDeploy) to interact with each other or you can allow the service to create on its own.